Shedeggsky/nixos-android/README.md

 ```

 ## Reminders
-This sucks for begginers, tbh it was hard fixing path and coreutils
+This sucks for beginners, tbh it was hard fixing path and coreutils